CTLMath/birs2025/preworkshop.md

 * Enter a description (perhaps *Syzygy* since this is where we are using the token)
 * Choose an expiration date (or choose *No expiration* if you like)
 * From *Select scopes* select **repo**
-* Click *Generate token*.
+* Click *Generate token*
-* Copy the token, create a new text file on Syzygy, paste the token and save.
+* Copy the token, create a new text file on Syzygy, paste the token and save

 **Step 3.** Create a new GitHub repository: